Experienced riders would agree that buying a pair of new and comfy horse riding pants is one of the best feelings in the equestrian life.

 Coming to the riding tights, they’re different as compared to regular tights and leggings.
 The riding tights are thinner, sporty, and skin-fit.
 Even though it’s better to wear tights specifically designed for riding, you may use regular tights, too.

 Lastly, riding jeans give you that classy cowboy look that we all crave for somewhere deep inside, and they’re super-comfy given that you ensure that you’re buying the ones that aren’t too tight on your hips.
-Or else, it would make it hard for you to ride the horse for long.
+You can check our top picks here.

 Now that you have a good idea about different types, let’s talk about buying factors.